t13a/dm-integrity-benchmarks/README.md

 #### \#2~4: ext4 on dm-integrity

 dm-integrity has three methods to guarantee write integrity (journal, no journal, and bitmap mode).
 By default, journal is enabled, which is the most reliable but slower.
 No-journal is not crash-tolerant, and bitmap mode is less reliable than journal.
 Since reliability is the primary concern in this study, the journal is used in combination with other device mappers.

-The default sector size for dm-integrity is 512 bytes.
-This is too small, so it should be increased to 4,096 bytes.
+The default sector size is 512 bytes, regardless of the drive.
+Change to 4096 bytes to match the drive.

+The default journal commit interval is 10 seconds.
+Change to 5 seconds to match ext4.

 #### \#5~7: ext4 on dm-crypt

 dm-crypt performance related parameters are tuned based on [the Cloudflare blog post](https://blog.cloudflare.com/speeding-up-linux-disk-encryption/).
-The default write interval is 10 seconds.
-I wanted to set it to 5 seconds to match the ext4 commit interval, but did not know how to change it.
-This may increase the apparent write performance by using dm-crypt.
 The default encryption algorithm is `aes-xts-plain64` and hardware acceleration would be available on many CPUs.

 There is a special combination of dm-crypt and dm-integrity (**\#6**).
 It is capable of both encryption and tamper detection using HMAC.
 However, the hash function used in HMAC (usually SHA-256) is not hardware-accelerated and strongly depends on CPU performance.
 Furthermore, TRIM on SSDs is not available for security reason.
 This configuration is considered experimental and is only for reference in this study.

 #### \#8~9: ext4 on dm-raid

 dm-raid can be built on top of dm-integrity as described in the introduction to detect and correct silent data corruption.
-In this study, the RAID level is RAID 1 because two HDDs are used.
+In this study, the RAID level is RAID 1 because we have two HDDs.
 Since there is only one SSD and one RAM drive, RAID performance is not measured.

 #### \#10~13: ext4 on LVM